kostger/ChatGPT_Clone/README.md

 # ChatGPT_Clone
  A simple javascript project, cloning chatgpt with an unnoficial chatgpt api request.

-This is the api used.
+(You need to add an api key to fetch a request.
+You can find it on the link below) This is the api used.
 [API](https://rapidapi.com/haxednet/api/chatgpt-api8/)